Libensemble/libensemble/docs/overview_usecases.rst

     and ``gen_f`` functions are also commonly configured and parameterized here.

   * **User function**: A generator, simulator, or allocation function.
-These are python functions that govern the libEnsemble workflow.
+These are Python functions that govern the libEnsemble workflow.
 They must conform to the libEnsemble API for each respective user function, but otherwise can be created or modified by the user. libEnsemble comes with many examples of each type of user function.